Frikallo/MISST/README.md

 - **Please Note:** For all third-party application developers who wish to use our models, please honor the GPL license by providing credit to MISST and its developer.

+## Issue Reporting

+Please be as detailed as possible when posting a new issue.

+If possible, check the "MISST.log" file in your install directory for detailed error information that can be provided to me.

 ## Contributing

-- For anyone interested in the ongoing development of **MISST**, please send us a pull request, and we will review it.
+- For anyone interested in the ongoing development of **MISST**, please send us a pull request, and I will review it.
 - This project is 100% open-source and free for anyone to use and modify as they wish.
-- We only maintain the development and support for the **MISST** and the models provided.
+- I only maintain the development for **MISST** and the models provided.

 ## More documentation to come...